caiosba/master-project/README.md

 This repository is organized the following way:

-* misc: codes not directly related to the project... includes testing code, related stuff and so on.
+* misc: codes not directly related to the project... includes testing code, related stuff and so on
 * src: the project code
 * old: old stuff, not used anymore (like VRML, ARToolKit, etc.)

-Check the documentation at https://github.com/caiosba/master-project/wiki/Documentation.
+In order to run the system:

+* Enter each directory on src/ and compile each component
+* Define the IP for each component
+* For the listener, open the port: sudo iptables -I INPUT -p udp --dport 6001 -j ACCEPT
+* Run each component
+* Run the listener